 Are you a natural problem solver and like working with numbers?
-Then a data analyst could be a potential career option for you.
-The profession gives you opportunities to put your intuition, logic, and technological abilities to productive use.
+Then a data analyst could be a career option for you.
+The profession allows you to use your intuition, logic, and technological abilities to productive use.

 Data analysts are the investigators of the information age.
-They recognize, gather and analyze data to help organizations make the right decisions that improve their competitiveness and profitability.
+They recognise, gather and analyse data to help organisations make the right decisions that improve their competitiveness and profitability.

 You must complete a Bachelor’s degree in mathematics, information management, statistics, or computer science.
 It will help you gain the essential knowledge and skills to enter a role in the industry.

-Here is a comprehensive guide to tell you more about this role and the necessary steps to become a Data Analyst.
-From the daily job duties, requisite skills and qualifications to salary potential and the prominent industries, you will learn everything to make an informed start.
+Here is a comprehensive guide to learning the necessary steps to become a Data Analyst in Australia.
+From the daily job duties, required skills and qualifications to salary potential, you will learn everything to make an informed start.

 1. Who Is A Data Analyst?

-Data Analysts are expert logical thinkers and problem-solvers who specialize in financial, marketing, operations, or other business units.
-They are responsible to study gigantic amounts of data and transform it into meaningful and usable information for businesses.
+Data Analysts are expert logical thinkers and problem-solvers who specialise in financial, marketing, operations, or other business units.
+They study gigantic amounts of data and transform it into meaningful and usable information for businesses.

-Data Analysts interpret and analyze data to lower costs and boost revenue generation in the business.
-They work with business leaders across multiple business units to determine business data requirements, and improve data mining strategies and the quality of data results.
+Data Analysts interpret and analyse data to lower costs and boost revenue generation.
+They work with business leaders across multiple business units to determine business data requirements and improve data mining strategies and the quality of data results.